A Deepening Focus on My Passion For Reproductive Health

 This was a major moment of personal transformation because I had found my purpose and vocation in life as a healer.
 Eleven years ago, I took a leap of faith, and today, I am swimming in an ocean of consciousness, spirituality, intention, and emotion.

 The thing that inspires me most about Chinese medicine is the complexity yet simplicity of this ancient practice.
 I have been studying and practicing for more than ten years, and I am still learning something new.
 For me, being a practitioner of Chinese Medicine is a lifelong dedication to studying classical and contemporary medicine—embracing the classical literature of our medicine, embracing its contemporary literature and practice, and embracing current research into Chinese medicine.

 A specialization in reproductive health…

-Over the past seven years, I have focused my continuing education and work in the field of reproductive health, supporting the full reproductive cycle.
+Over the past decade, I have focused my continuing education and work in the field of reproductive health, supporting the full reproductive cycle.
 I provide services specializing in menstrual cycle support, fertility, pregnancy, labor and delivery, postpartum care, and change of life.

 I could not possibly list every health condition or symptom I am trained to treat within the realm of reproductive health, but some conditions that may seem unrelated—like migraines—could have a root in the menstrual cycle.
 I’m always searching for the root of a patient’s health condition or symptom.
 As I was preparing to graduate and take my national certification exams, one of my classmates created a chart about women’s reproductive health cycles, and as I looked at it, I said, “I want to do this for the rest of my life.”